AlbertCarreras/supp-client/README.md

 ### Notes on next steps
 ## Improvements
 - Implementing some tests (Rspec in the back end and Mocha in the front end)
-- Organizing the CSS code implementing SASS.
 - Improving the algorithm for returning users by proximity and interests so it works with large user datasets.
-- Adjusting CSS on:
-  - Fix footer position on Login page so it's stays visible.
-  - Fixing chat scrolling so it appends in the last line and automatically scrolls to the bottom of the conversation.
 ## Potential next features
 - Pinned users in the central containers as a way of saving friends.
 - Blocking users.